-- Those Who Work in the Latex Industry: People who work in factories where latex products are manufactured are at a very great risk of developing a latex allergy.
+- Those Who Work in the Latex Industry: People who work in factories where latex products are manufactured are at very great risk of developing a latex allergy.

-Also, due to some kind of connection between the proteins of certain foods and the proteins that exist in NLR sap, those who have some or all of the following food allergies are also more highly prone to also having a sensitivity to the proteins in latex:
+Also, due to some kind of connection between the proteins of certain foods and the proteins that exist in NLR sap, those who have some or all of the following food allergies are also more highly prone to also have a sensitivity to the proteins in latex:

 - Passion Fruit